Biohazardyee/courses/Year 2/Soft Skills/Mastering Slides/slides.md

 3. Motivate
 4. Get Action

-The message has to do smthg with the action of the audicence
+The message has to do smthg with the action of the audience

 | Intention                                                                                                       | Action expected from the audience | Core message                                                              |
 | --------------------------------------------------------------------------------------------------------------- | --------------------------------- | ------------------------------------------------------------------------- |